 You can successfully teach yourself to paramotor, and there are many good pilots out there who’ve never taken any training.

-Most pilots, myself included agree that self training is a crazy idea.
+Most pilots including myself, agree that self training is a crazy idea.
 Paramotoring can be a very safe sport if it’s done right, but it’s very unforgiving to many simple mistakes.

 It can go wrong very fast, and training is well known for being the most dangerous time for all pilots.
 But using a quality instructor will give you the best chance of getting through training without any issues.